This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs. It's also very easy to make!

 - Place the mozzarella in a medium microwave-safe bowl.
 Top it with the cream cheese cubes.
 Microwave for 30 seconds.
 Stir, and then microwave for 40 more seconds.

 - Stir again, and add the almond flour, baking powder, and egg.
 Stir with a rubber spatula, then knead with your hands.
-Work quickly, kneading the dough well before it cools and making sure it's completely uniform.
+Work quickly, kneading the dough before it cools and making sure it's completely uniform.

 - Press the dough into the prepared baking dish.
 This is easier to do with lightly oiled hands.
 With your fingertips, make dimples in the dough.